SteelCompendium/SteelCompendium.github.io/docs/index.md

 **Note**: there is currently no `data-rules-md-dse`, but its on the roadmap

-### I don't know which to download
+### Don't know which to download?

-If you're using Obsidian with the Draw Steel Elements plugin, use [data-md-dse](https://github.com/SteelCompendium/data-md-dse).
-If you want the markdown for any other purpose, you likely want [data-md](https://github.com/SteelCompendium/data-md).
+- If you're using Obsidian with the Draw Steel Elements plugin, use [data-md-dse](https://github.com/SteelCompendium/data-md-dse).
+- If you want the markdown for any other purpose, you likely want [data-md](https://github.com/SteelCompendium/data-md).